Atami Station: Station layout

 Due to its location on the side of a steep hill, Atami Station is built on several levels.
 On the lowest level is the station building itself, with automated ticket machines, Suica automated turnstiles and a "Midori no Madoguchi" staffed ticket office.
 The Tōkaidō Main Line and Ito Line share one side platform and two island platforms with five tracks connected by an underground passage to the station building.
 The Tōkaidō Shinkansen with two opposing side platforms is one level higher, and is connected to the lower platforms by an underground passage.

+As a boundary station between JR East and JR Central, facilities for switching from Suica to Toica are provided at the entrance.
+Passengers from the Suica area bound for trains in the Toica area must exit the station through the Suica gates then enter again through the Toica gates, and the reverse also applies for passengers from the Toica area.

 Platforms

 History

 Atami Station opened on March 25, 1925.
 On December 1, 1934, the Tanna Tunnel was completed, and through service to Mishima and Numazu began.
 The Ito Line began operations at Atami from March 30, 1935.
 The Tōkaidō Shinkansen opened on October 1, 1964.

 Station numbering was introduced to the section of the Tōkaidō Line operated JR Central in March 2018; Atami Station was assigned station number CA00.